Are you wasting time trying to promote your art on social media sites?

 If you don’t, you might be wasting time.

 Mindful sharing will bring you more friends, more shares, and more likes, which results in more people to buy your art or to offer you opportunities.
+It's not only more rewarding, it's also more fun.

 Here are some tips to help ensure that you’re spending time wisely online.